moneroexamples/spendkey/README.md

 6ee02ef8647856f4080882a1ec4fabee19ec047ca24d3abb13c0ce589a46f702
 ```

-Since mnemonic seed allows you to restore a deterministic, `simplewallet`.
+Since mnemonic seed allows you to restore deterministic `simplewallet` wallet address.
 The same thing can be done
 with just the private spend key.
 This includes recovery of your private view key.

 More on Monero's keys and addresses can be found on [Address Generation Tests](http://xmrtests.llcoins.net/addresstests.html) website.